mahtabbigverdi/Umolmo/README.md

 so it can be set with a beaker-secret.
 It should contain a raw JSON google credential file.

-Sharded checkpoints will be much more efficient on weka since they can be downloaded/uploaded in parallel by different nodes.
+Sharded checkpoints will be much more efficient when using multiple nodes since they can be downloaded/uploaded in parallel by different nodes.

 ### Weka